niha1905/department-management-web/README.md

-# GrandMagnum123
+# department management

 ## Overview
-GrandMagnum123 is a full-stack web application with a Chrome extension component.
+department management is a full-stack web application with a Chrome extension component.
 This project demonstrates modern web development architecture with separated frontend, backend, and browser extension components.

 ## Project Structure